juclesaint17/Multinational-Retail-Data-Centralisation/README.md

    - s3fs
    - numpy

-If the user will save incoming to a different storage location, we suggest installing and the OS library and specify the path location where the data will be store and retrieved for data cleaning process.
+If the user will save incoming data to a different storage location, we suggest installing and the OS library and specify the path location where the data will be store and retrieved for data cleaning process.

 ## Usage

-## Database_utils:
+## Structure
+First four python files are created:
+- Database_utils.py
+- Data_extraction.py
+- Data_cleaning.py
+- Data_processing.py
+Database_utils.py file contains a python class named DatabaseConnector and,it is used to initiate a connection to the database,collect data stored in each table of the database.
+Data_extraction.py contains a python class named DataExtractor, this file contains functions to extract data from different sources like:
+   - Data stored in a database table
+   - Retrieve data in tabula pdf format
+   - Retrieve data in url json format
+   - Data store in s3 bucket(AWS), CSV format
+   - Data store in s3 bucket(AWS), JSON format
+Data_cleaning.py file contains a python class called DataCleaning,and it is used to clean data retrieved from different sources, and to upload the cleaned data to the database.
+Data_processing.py file is the main file of our project,it is used to run the software program.

+### 4.a Database_utils.py
-Before starting the process,we first create a python file named database_utils, and added a class on it.The class inside the python file DatabaseConnector will be use to initiate a connection to the database with the credentials given in yaml file, list available tables to perform data cleaning and a function to store the data to a centralised database.Below is the print screen and description of each function in the Database Connector class.
+This file contains a python class with functions to allow users to initiate a connection tothe database and a function to to upload cleaned data to the new database. below is the list and description of each function within the  database_utils python file.
-#### 4.1 Read_db_creds:
+#### Read_db_creds:
    This function accept as argument a dictionary of the user credentials and it is used to initiate a connecton with the database as shown below.
    ```
     def read_db_creds(self,db_credentials)-> dict: